trungvose/jira-clone-angular/README.md

 - Project setup with Angular CLI
 - Use Akita state management
 - TailwindCSS
+- Angular CDK drag and drop
-- ng-zorro UI component: `tooltip`, `select`, `icon`
+- ng-zorro UI component: `tooltip`, `dropdown`, `icon`

-## Features
+## Features and Roadmap

+### Phase 1 - Angular application and simple Nest API

-- Proven, scalable, and easy to understand project structure
-- Simple drag and drop kanban board
+[x] Proven, scalable, and easy to understand project structure [x] Simple drag and drop kanban board
-- Search/filtering issues
-- Add/update issue
+[x] Add/update issue
+[x] Search/filtering issues
-- Comments
+[ ] Comments

+> Noted: All of your interaction with data will not be save to the persistent database.
+Currently, the application will serve a fixed structure of data everytime you open the app, or on a full browser refresh.
+Phase 2 will bring you a proper API where you can login and save your work.

+### Phase 2

+[] GraphQL API and store data on the actual database [] Authentication
+[] Websocket realtime update
+[] Interactive report

 ## What's missing?